ex0ns/StockBot/README.md

 ```

-You are go to go !
+You are good to go !
 The last step is to share the stock sheet you want the bot to manage to the Service Account email
 so the bot can access it.

 ### Contribute